MicrosoftDocs/sandbox/sandbox/notbacon.md

     ![Train model](media/notbacon/click-train.png)

 1. Click **Quick Test** to test your classifier.
-Find a photo that has *not* been used during the training.
-Upload it or enter its URL.
+Find a photo that was *not* in your training set. **Browse local files** to upload it or enter its URL.
 Check that the model correctly predicted the tags for the photo.

     ![Test model](media/notbacon/test-model.png)